AlmondGod/kde-eval/README.md

 # Shell-Adaptive Random Sampling

+We created a new algorithm to efficiently estimate kernel densities of low-variance kernels using dimensionality reduction and KD-trees for kernel squared estimation as a proxy for variance estimation, then adaptive random sampling with number of required samples dependent on estimated variance for final KDE.
+The algorithm is also especially useful for large datasets where the instantiation time of data structures for other KDE algorithms often grows superlinearly with the size of the dataset.

 ## Introduction
 Estimation of sums (or averages), linear time algorithms, worst-case complexity, and (1+ε)-approximations.
 We'll conclude with one of the main questions: when can one use random sampling to obtain practical, worst-case complexity results in the context of KDE?